Updated: Feb 27, 2022

-To bring you closer to freedom from food focus your energy on these nine game-changing strategies to kickstart binge freedom.
+To stop binge eating, focus your energy on these nine game-changing strategies to kickstart binge freedom.

 1. Refrain From All-or-Nothing Thinking

 This kind of mindset is soooo prevalent with diet culture and dieting.
 It forces us to either be dieting and trying to 'eat perfectly' or completely off the wagon and bingeing.
 This kind of thinking puts a lot of pressure on ourselves to eat ‘perfectly.’
-In doing so, this creates a lot of tension in our body that overtime no one can sustain, it’s unsustainable.
-Eventually like a volcano building pressure, the volcano erupts and we find ourselves on the other side of binge wondering what just happened.
+In doing so, this creates a lot of tension in our body that overtime no one can sustain.
+Eventually like a volcano building pressure, the volcano erupts and then we find ourselves on the other side of binge wondering what just happened.

 Strategy: Instead of focusing on all or nothing or black and white thinking, think in grey and rainbow.
 Expand your mindset and perspective.
 Refrain from putting yourself and things into boxes and categories.